golanlevin/DrawingWithMachines/syllabus/60-468_syllabus_fall_2025.md

 ---
-# COVID-19 POLICIES
+# PANDEMIC POLICIES

-### Mask-Wearing Expectations
+### Mask-Wearing

-COVID-19 is still with us.
-As of January 2024, the new JN.1 variant is estimated to be highly transmissible, and is circulating widely.
+A supply of facial coverings as well as sanitizing wipes can be found near our room's entrance.
 You are encouraged to wear a mask if possible, especially as we come back from holiday travel.
-A supply of facial coverings as well as sanitizing wipes can be found near our room's entrance.

 ### Health-Related Absences

 Please evaluate your own health status regularly and *refrain from attending class and other on-campus events if you feel unwell*.
 You are emphatically encouraged to seek appropriate medical attention for treatment of illness.
-In the event of any contagious illness, please do not come to class or to campus to turn in work.
-Instead, notify me by email about your absence before class, so that accommodations can be made.
+In the event of any contagious illness, please do not come to class.
+Instead, notify me by email about your absence before class, so that we can discuss possible accommodations.

 ### Classroom Streams/Recordings

 If you are absent, you are responsible to obtain any information you missed.
-That said, students who are unable to attend class in person *may request* that a session be recorded and/or streamed over Zoom.
-I offer *no guarantees* that I will be able to accommodate such requests, nor any guarantees about the quality of any recordings.
-For non-lecture events (demonstrations, discussions, critiques, workshops, work days), it may be impossible to document the session satisfactorily.

-Recordings of class sessions, if they are made, are covered under the Family Educational Rights and Privacy Act (FERPA) and must not be shared with anyone outside the course.
-The purpose of these recordings is so students in this course (and only students in this course) can watch or re-watch past class sessions.
+Because so much of the time spent in this course — such as demonstrations, discussions, critiques, workshops, and collaborative work sessions — depends on in-person presence and cannot be documented satisfactorily, teleconference streams and recordings will generally not be offered.

 ---

 # ACADEMIC INTEGRITY

 Your behavior as a responsible member of the new media arts community is very important — as demonstrated, for example, by properly citing your sources and borrowed code, and crediting those who have helped you.
 These expectations and obligations are addressed here, in our course Academic Integrity Policy.

 ### Use of Free and Open-Source Code in Projects

 **Credit is the most important form of currency** in the economies of commons-based peer production and open-source arts.
 You are expected to cite the source of any code you use.
 Please note the following expectations and guidelines:

 * **Use Libraries**.
 In your Projects, the use of general, reusable libraries is strongly encouraged.
 The people who developed and contributed these components to the community worked hard, often for no pay; acknowledge them by citing their name and linking to their repository.
 * **Be Careful**.
 It sometimes happens that an artist places the entire source code for their artwork online. *You should probably avoid this code*.
 But at the very least, you should be very, very careful about approaching such code for possible re-use.
 If it is necessary to do so, it is best to extract components that solve a specific technical problem, rather than those parts which operate to create a unique experience.
 Your challenge, if and/or when you work with others’ code, is to *make it your own*.
 Doing so without proper citation would be actionable plagiarism.

 ### Policies Regarding Informal Collaboration

 Our course places a very high value on civic responsibility that includes, but is not limited to, helping others learn.
 In this course, I strongly encourage you to give help (or ask others for help) in using various toolkits, algorithms, libraries, or other facilities.
 Please note the following expectations:

 * In this class, *it’s OK to give and receive help*.
 In fact, it’s better than OK!
 But students who receive help from someone else are obliged to acknowledge that person in their project report, clarifying the nature of the help that was received.